SUMMER UNDERGRADUATE RESEARCH FELLOWSHIP (SURF)

 - Current resume

-- 500-word essay on the following topic: What inspired your interest in climate science or climate adaptation?
-How do you see a changing climate impacting you?
+- 500-word essay on the following topic: What inspired your interest in climate science and adaptation?
+How would this research fellowship contribute to your current major or planned field of study?

-For any questions, please contact Dr. Rachel Lentz at email@example.com.
+For any questions about the SURF program, please contact Dr. Rachel Lentz at firstname.lastname@example.org.
+Notification of acceptance and student/mentor pairing will be emailed in April.